 First of all, you should become familiar with the numerous types of plants in your region and your garden.
-If you are not skilled at plant identification, you could fall victim to toxic plants such as poison ivy, as well as laws governing rare or endangered plants.
-Any time you are wild harvesting plants materials, you should always take only what is needed for your wildcrafting project and no more.
+If you aren’t skilled at plant identification, you could fall victim to toxic plants such as poison ivy, as well as laws governing rare or endangered plants.
+Any time you’re wild harvesting plants materials, take only what is needed for your wildcrafting project and no more.
 This way you will help ensure that enough plants or seeds remain behind to sustain its survival.

 Also, pay close attention to where you harvest plants.
 No matter how abandoned an area may appear, it is no doubt owned by someone; therefore, you should always obtain permission from the landowner before searching out and using plants for decorating.

 There are numerous ways that plants can be used for decorations.
 For instance, decorative wreaths, garlands and swags can easily be created from fresh evergreen cuttings.
-For a more permanent approach, the use of dried woody branches such as maple, birch, wild rose, dogwood and willow work well.
+For a more permanent approach, dried woody branches such as maple, birch, wild rose, dogwood and willow work well.